 9 More than 3 hours nr 0dp Definition DG3: The number of properties affected by planned interruptions to water supplies of more than three hours' duration for which each property affected is given warning at least 48 hours in advance.
 If insufficient notice is given or the interruption overruns the interruption must be reported in the appropriate unplanned, unwarned category (lines 5 to 8).
-If the duration of the interruption extends beyond the planned and warned duration, the interruption should be reported as unplanned (overrun of planned interruptions) in a category equivalent to the total duration of the original planned and warned duration plus the additional unplanned and unwarned extension (lines 17 to 19).
-Primary Purpose Confirming delivery of key outputs and service.
+If the duration of the interruption extends beyond the warned duration, the interruption should be reported (overrun of planned interruptions) in a category equiviotal duration of the original planned and warned dura additional unplanned and unwarned extension (lines as unpla alent to ation plu anned the is the Primary Purpose Confirming delivery of key outputs and service.
 Processing rule Input Responsibility Comparative Efficiency & Performance Team

 10 More than 6 hours nr 0dp Definition DG3: The number of properties affected by planned interruptions to water supplies of more than six hours' duration for which each property affected is given warning at least 48 hours in advance.
 If insufficient notice is given or the interruption overruns the interruption must be reported in the appropriate unplanned, unwarned category (lines 5 to 8).
+If the duration of the interruption extends beyond the warned duration, the interruption should be reported (overrun of planned interruptions) in a category equiviotal duration of the original planned and warned dura additional unplanned and unwarned extension (lines) as unpla alent to ation plu anned the is the Primary Purpose Confirming delivery of key outputs and service.
+Processing rule Input Responsibility Comparative Efficiency & Performance Team •

+7.1011 Z C 11 More than 12 hours nr 0dp Definition DG3: The number of properties affected by planned interruptions of more than twelve hours' duration for which each property affected is given warning at least 48 hours in advance.
+If insufficient notice is given or the interruption overruns, the interruption must be reported in the appropriate unplanned, unwarned category (lines 5 to 8).
 If the duration of the interruption extends beyond the planned and warned duration, the interruption should be reported as unplanned (overrun of planned interruptions) in a category equivalent to the total duration of the original planned and warned duration plus the additional unplanned and unwarned extension (lines 17 to 19).
 Primary Purpose Confirming delivery of key outputs and service.
-Processing rule Input Responsibility Comparative Efficiency & Performance Team
+Processing rule Input · Responsibility Comparative Efficiency & Performance Team ·

-11 More than 12 hours nr 0dp Definition DG3: The number of properties affected by planned interruptions of more than twelve hours' duration for which each property affected is given warning at least 48 hours in advance.
-If insufficient notice is given or the interruption overruns, the interruption must be reported in the appropriate unplanned, unwarned category (lines 5 to 8).
-If the duration of the interruption extends beyond the warned duration, the interruption should be reported (overrun of planned interruptions) in a category equivi- total duration of the original planned and warned dura additional unplanned and unwarned extension (lines as unpla alent to ation plu anned the us the Primary Purpose Confirming delivery of key outputs and service.
-Processing rule Input

-Responsibility Comparative Efficiency & Performance Team

 12 More than 24 hours nr 0dp Definition DG3: The number of properties affected by planned interruptions of more than 24 hours' duration for which each property affected is given warning at least 48 hours in advance.
 If insufficient notice is given or the interruption overruns, the interruption must be counted in the appropriate unplanned, unwarned category (lines 5 to 8).
-If the duration of the interruption extends beyond the warned duration, the interruption should be reported (overrun of planned interruptions) in a category equivi- total duration of the original planned and warned dura additional unplanned and unwarned extension (lines as unpl alent to ation plu anned the us the Primary Purpose Confirming delivery of key outputs and service.
+If the duration of the interruption extends beyond the planned and warned duration, the interruption should be reported as unplanned (overrun of planned interruptions) in a category equivalent to the total duration of the original planned and warned duration plus the additional unplanned and unwarned extension (lines 17 to 19).
+Primary Purpose Confirming delivery of key outputs and service.
 Processing rule Input Responsibility Comparative Efficiency & Performance Team